ZhangXichu/NIST/README.txt

 *                                                                       *
 *************************************************************************
-Do not build the system by directly running the makefile because some of the macros are not defined (they are switched in compile time).
+Do not build the system by directly running the makefile because some of the macros are not defined.
 Use the test.sh script to build the project instead.
 All the tests are automated using the test.sh script, which means after running this script, all the tests will be run sequentially.
 It is also possible to comment out some of the tests in the verify/test function to omit them or modify the functions' arguments for testing each library.
+In order to test randomness, different versions of FFT using different libraries can be switched in stat_fncs.h via macro DiscreteFourierTransform_v2.

 *************************************************************************
 *                                                                       *